fenixburnaby/UT-ReactJS/lessonPlan.md

   * "We will be running through a quick slide deck and then get right into coding."
   * "Questions before we get started?"
   * Start slides
+  * Use the 00-React folder as a starting point boiler plate code

 ## 01-Review